Previous dayApril 26, 2026Next day

 125.4 km---✓ ReviewedUSGS →

-A magnitude 2.8 seismic event took place 67 km ENE of Pedro Bay, Alaska on April 26, 2026 at 20:28 UTC.
+Seismographs logged a magnitude 2.8 earthquake 67 km ENE of Pedro Bay, Alaska with origin time 20:28 UTC on April 26, 2026.
 The event originated approximately 125.4 km below the surface, classifying it as intermediate depth.
-Geolocation places the event at 60.121°N, -153.099°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 60.121°, -153.099°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26